 Students interested in transferring should also be aware of critical application filing periods and procedures.
+Many universities require applications almost a year in advance.
 This information, as well as applications to most four-year institutions in California, can be obtained from the Transfer Center and from the counselors.